Your basket is currently empty!

 In simple terms, sleeping more than usual on some days fails to compensate for a previous lack of slumber adequately.

-Furthermore, attempting to catch up on lost sleep often disrupts the body’s natural circadian rhythms, leading to feelings of grogginess or jet lag-like referred to as ‘social jet lag.
+Furthermore, attempting to catch up on lost sleep often disrupts the body’s natural circadian rhythms, leading to feelings of grogginess or jet lag-like symptoms referred to as ‘social jet lag.

 These disruptions can further exacerbate health issues associated with chronic sleep loss.